From Startups to VC firm: How this 28-year old reverse engineered his way through the VC space.

 What does Antler look for when investing in early-stage startups?

 At Antler, we want to back and work with the best founders operating in very large markets.
-Some of the key things that go into our decision-making are - Team, TAM and Timing, Product and Business.
+Some of the key things that go into our decision-making are – Team, TAM and Timing, Product, and Business.

 What are some skill sets that you have observed in successful founders?

 Scale mindset, I think is the number one skill set.
-If you want to raise venture capital, you have to think scale; there is no other choice.
+If you want to raise venture capital, you have to think about scale; there is no other choice.

 The second important skill is storytelling.
-You have to convince your employees, investors and customers to work with you.
+You have to convince your employees, investors, and customers to work with you.
 In the early stage, you may not have a large team or a great product to get people interested hence story-telling becomes important.

 Third I would say, is the bias for action.
 Yes, strategy is important, but at the end of the day, if you don’t combine it with execution, it’s just strategy.